Montana-Media-Arts/sonic-programming/Syllabus.md

 ## Course Evaluation

-Student work and progress will be assessed through;
+Student work and progress will be assessed through:

 - Weekly Sketches